Nick Maton Player Props: Tigers vs. Twins

 Nick Maton At The Plate

-- Maton has six doubles, six home runs and 30 walks while hitting .150.
+- Maton is batting .153 with six doubles, six home runs and 30 walks.

-- In 34.4% of his 64 games this season, Maton has picked up at least one hit.
-He's also had five multi-hit games.
+- In 35.4% of his games this year (23 of 65), Maton has picked up at least one hit, and in five of those games (7.7%) he recorded at least two.

-- Maton has picked up an RBI in 23.4% of his games this season, with two or more RBI in 6.3% of his games.
-He has also produced three or more runs in four contests.
+- Maton has an RBI in 15 of 65 games this season, with multiple RBI in four of them.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.